ISSSV1855 – International Politics

 Withdrawal from an examination

 A student can take the class and sit for this exam up to 3 times.
-If a student wishes to withdraw from the exam, s/he must submit the Course change and withdrawal request form at the latest one week before the exam.
+If a student wishes to withdraw from the exam, she/he must submit the Course change and withdrawal request form at the latest one week before the exam.
 Failure to do so will be counted as one of the three opportunities to sit for the exam, which is the general rule at UiO.

 Special examination arrangements